 It’s easy as pie to savor both the sweet and savory sides of fall’s signature squash.
 Bake pumpkin into your muffins, pancakes, waffles, granola, breads and French toast.
 Add some pumpkin puree to your morning bowl of oatmeal, your lunchtime cup of soup, some yogurt for a snack, a post-workout smoothie, and that night’s hearty chili.
 Roast up pieces of pumpkin to mix with pasta, pile on pizza, or serve as a savory side.
 And don’t forget to save the seeds—sprinkle some over salads, mix into granola or just enjoy them by the handful.

 If you’ve only had pumpkin as a sugary slice of pie, you may be tricked into thinking that pumpkin isn’t healthy.
 Well, you’re in for a tasty treat because pumpkin is one of the most nutritious fruits around.
-Yes, pumpkin is a fruit because it’s flesh is filled with seeds.
-Yet it’s also full of antioxidants, vitamins and minerals that make it a seasonal superfood with powerful health benefits.
-Pumpkin’s beta-carotene converts to vitamin A, which can help protect your vision, save your skin from sun damage, and lower the risk for certain kinds of cancer.
-Its vitamin C can boost your immunity, while the magnesium in pumpkin seeds helps to keep your heart heathy.
-High in fiber and low in calories, pumpkin can also improve your digestion and help control your weight by keeping you feeling feel.
+Yes, pumpkin is a fruit because its flesh is filled with seeds.
+Yet it’s also full of antioxidants, vitamins, and minerals that make it a seasonal superfood with powerful health benefits.
+Pumpkin’s beta-carotene converts to vitamin A, which can help protect your vision and save your skin from sun damage.
+Its vitamin C can support your immunity, while the magnesium in pumpkin seeds helps to support a healthy heart.
+High in fiber and low in calories, pumpkin can also improve your digestion and help you to feel full.